rpadaki/Problem-Set-Template/README.md

 # Problem-Set-Template
 This is a poorly made LaTeX package I made to make my problem sets look nice.
+There are lots of dependencies that I'm not willing to list or enforce, and, if I am being completely honest, I don't know how to install it on anything other than Unix.
+You probably could just use this by putting it in the same directory as your .tex file, but don't sue me if I'm wrong.
+The package name is just pset-template, and usepackage should work.
+I'm uploading this as a favor to a friend; don't read too far into this.